 Well-known justice of the peace arrested, accused of torturing family for more than a decade

-BATON ROUGE- A well-known justice of the peace and former police officer is facing serious abuse charges after his longtime girlfriend reported that he had been abusing her and her children for more than a decade.
+BATON ROUGE- A local justice of the peace and former police officer is facing serious abuse charges after it was reported he had been abusing his longtime live-in girlfriend and her children for years.

-Court documents say Moses Evans Jr. spent years torturing his live-in girlfriend and her three children, beating them with blunt objects like a flashlight and pipes and in some cases punishing one of the children with water boarding.
+Court documents say Moses Evans Jr. spent years torturing his live-in girlfriend and her three children.
+The allegations include claims he choked his children, beat them with blunt objects like a flashlight and pipes, and in some cases punished one of them with waterboarding.

-Investigators confirmed the victims had several scars that were allegedly products of the abuse.
+One of the victims was allegedly struck so many times that hair no longer grows on the crown of his head.

+The woman told investigators the abuse began in 2003, and she had been punched "hundreds of times" over the years, leaving her with a broken nose, fractured fingers, burn scars on her back and a "boxer's ear."
+When asked how she got the scars, the woman told police he held her against a piece of hot metal.